binaryphile/concorde/README.md

 This will monitor the `myscript` file and re-run the test suite whenever it changes.

-Save `myscript` again and the test should run and fail.
-That's a good thing, it shows that the test isn't providing a false positive.
+I save `myscript` again and the test runs and fails.
+That's a good thing, since it shows that the test isn't providing a false positive.

 Now to add the function:

     #!/usr/bin/env bash